Basic Information on the NIA

 Any person interested in insulators, lightning rod equipment or a related collecting or historical activity shall be eligible to apply for membership.
 Any club of insulator collectors and/or dealers may apply for a Regular membership in the NIA upon approval of its By-Laws by the NIA Board of Directors.
 The fiscal year for membership dues starts and ends at January 1 of each year.

 New members are entitled to all membership privileges immediately upon payment of current dues.
 Family members do not receive duplicates of these mailings to the same address, but each member will receive a membership card.
-Dues for a regular or family membership are $22.00 in U.S. funds.
-This is a membership application that you can print out and mail in.
+Dues for a regular or family membership are from $30.00 to $45.00 in U.S. funds.
+Link to membership page.

 Site Copyright Information: Images and articles appearing in "Drip Points" and on this website http://www.nia.org/ are copyrighted and cannot be used without the express written permission of the author and the NIA unless otherwise noted.